ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on satire of tech keynote clichés.
+An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on how hype is manufactured on stage.

 ---